Prajwal5700/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Gettingstarted.md

 ## Overview

-In this hands-on lab, you will learn how to build and deploy agentic AI applications using Microsoft’s Unified Data Foundation (UDF) solution accelerator.
-This lab walks you through integrating Microsoft Fabric, Azure AI, containerized microservices, and orchestration workflows to create intelligent, production-ready agentic solutions.
+In this hands-on lab, you will explore how to design and deploy agentic AI applications using Microsoft’s Unified Data Foundation (UDF) solution accelerator.
+The lab guides you through combining Microsoft Fabric, Azure AI, containerized microservices, and orchestration workflows to build intelligent, production-ready agentic solutions.

-By the end of this workshop, you will understand how structured data, enterprise analytics, and LLM-based agents work together to power next-generation enterprise applications.
+By the end of the workshop, you will gain a clear understanding of how structured data, enterprise analytics, and LLM-powered agents come together to enable next-generation enterprise applications.

 ## Objectives